theThousandSonsArchivalProject/theThousandSonsArchivalProject.github.io/README.md

 # The Thousand Sons Archival Project

 Thanks for visiting!
-This is AL the typewriting servitor, proudly serving the Thousand Sons since m30.823.
+This is AL, the typewriting servitor, proudly serving the Thousand Sons since m30.823.

 This site is a backup archive on the fan-based translations of the Thouand Sons' stories.
 Magnus, Ahriman, Ctesias, Arvida, and more...